indiqusdocs/stpi/docs/InstanceProtection/EnablingInstanceProtection.md

 **During Instance Creation**

 1. Follow the steps to create a [Linux](/docs/Compute/LinuxInstances/CreatingLinuxInstances) or a [Windows](/docs/Compute/WindowsInstances/CreatingWindowsInstances) instance.
-2. You have to enable the _Protect this Instance_ switch.
-There, you will get a _Standard Protection Service_, and you can also opt for _Advance Protection Features_.
+2. You have to enable the **Protect this Instance** switch.
+There, you will get a **Standard Protection Service**, and you can also opt for **Advance Protection Features**.
   3. The pricing summary will be reflected as per the selection.

 **After Instance Creation**

-If you already have a Linux or Windows Instance and didn't enable the protection service while creating the instance, you can do it later.
-Navigate to the Listing of the Linux/Windows Instances.
-Click on the particular instance. follow these steps to activate the protection plan service.
+If you did not enable the protection service while creating the instance, follow these steps to activate it:

-1. Inside the instance listing, find the **Protection** section and click on the **ENABLE PROTECTION** button.
+1. Go to the **Linux/Windows Instances** section and click on the specific instance.
+Then, navigate to the **Protection** section and click the **ENABLE PROTECTION** button.
-   2. Click on Confirm, and if you want to enable the advanced protection features, then enable the switch.
+2. To enable advanced protection features, toggle the switch to enable them and Click **Confirm**.
- 3. After the confirmation, the steps for the activation will be listed, and these steps need to be run through the command line.
-Once the instructions mentioned have been performed, the particular instance will be protected, and the details will be listed in the  **Instance Protection** menu.
+3. After confirming, a list of activation steps will appear.
+These steps should be executed via the command line.
+Once completed, the instance will be protected, and its details will be available in the **Instance Protection** menu.

 :::note
 The list of supported operating systems and environments can be viewed at the following link: